<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Cittadella - 18 mls - Flat

 After an airport transfer, we arrive in Cittadella in the province of Padova.
-Cittadella is an unexpected gem of a discovery and a relaxed way to start our tour.
-Founded in 1220, it remains the heart of Veneto's medieval history and architecture.
-It is beautiful and perfectly preserved, the only walled city in all of Europe to have a fully elliptical, walkable parapet walkway.
-The walls can be visited with a panoramic 1461 mt.
-(4793 ft.) walk 15 meters (49 feet) high, a unique experience of walking back into the Middle Ages.
+Prepare to be captivated by this hidden gem, as it offers a serene and picturesque start to our tour.
+Founded in the year 1220, Cittadella holds the key to Veneto's medieval history and architectural splendor.
+It is beautiful and perfectly preserved, and is the only walled city in all of Europe to have a fully elliptical, walkable parapet walkway.
+Embark on an extraordinary journey as you stroll atop the magnificent walls, standing 15 meters (49 feet) high and spanning a panoramic 1461 mt.
+(4793 ft.), allowing you to step back in time to the Middle Ages.

 After lunch there will be a bike fitting and a warmup ride.
 The rest of the afternoon involves a tour briefing and exploring the town center before dinner with some typical and reinterpreted recipes from Veneto.